 • Ease of exit in the market

-Therefore, these types of operations are usually approached from a specific analysis to investors, where strategy takes precedence over emotion.
+That's why, These types of operations are usually approached from a specific analysis to investors, where strategy takes precedence over emotion.

-Buy to enjoy: focus on the experience
+Buy to enjoy: focus on experience

 When you buy to live, the logic changes completely.
 The home stops being an asset and becomes a living space.
 Here, daily comfort, the environment and the feeling of well-being outweigh any profitability calculation.